Glossary

 Heat Meter

-An installed device fitted to the pipework that measures heat quantity produced
+An installed device fitted to the pipework that measures heat quantity produced.
+It measures the flow-rate and the temperature rise (or drop).

 Hybrid